ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Efficient ADMM for SAR imaging

-To make the section self-contained, we first introduce a 2D SAR imaging model based on CSA operators within the conventional ADMM framework.
-However, the direct integration of ADMM with 2D SAR imaging suffers from structural limitations, hindering practical implementation.
-To overcome this challenge, we adopt an ADMM algorithm without matrix inversion and formulate an enhanced imaging model suitable for 2D echo signal processing.
+For self-containing, we first introduce a 2D SAR imaging model based on CSA operators upon ADMM.
+We then propose an efficient ADMM without matrix inversion for 2D echo signal processing.